tinydinosaurs/exquisite-corpse/README.md

 The Exquisite Corpse app is inspired by and borrows its name from a game played by Surrealists artists.
 Participants contribute, in turn, to a written work but are only shown the last few lines of text written by the previous collaborator.
 The name is derived from a line in one of the Surrealists' first such projects: *Le cadavre exquis boira le vin nouveau* ("The exquisite corpse shall drink the new wine").

 Stories created collaboratively are often surprising and strange.
 Anyone is welcome to read the completed Exquisite Corpse stories for enjoyment or inspiration.
-If you register, you can also begin, continue, and, depending on how many people have already contributed, end a story.
+Registered users can begin, continue, or -- depending on how many people have already contributed -- end a story.

+Anyone is welcome to participate, so sign up and join a story now!

 ## User Stories
 Trello link here.